sadhanaavasarala/learning-library/dbcs/CloudWorkshop_DBCS_300.md

     7)  Configuring the sbt_tape device as the default for all backups

--   Connect RMAN to our local database by running the command **rman target /**
+-   Connect RMAN to our local database by running the command:

+    `rman target /`

 	![](images/300/image9.jpeg)